What is Cloud Watch?

 Amazon Simple Notification Service (Amazon SNS) coordinates and manages the delivery or sending of messages to endpoints or subscribing clients.
 You use Amazon SNS with CloudWatch to send messages when an alarm threshold is reached.
 For more data, see Setting up Amazon SNS notifications.

-Amazon EC2’s automatic resizing permit you to automatically start or terminate Amazon EC2 instances based on user-defined criteria, health status checks, and schedules.
+Amazon EC2’s automatic resizing permits you to automatically start or terminate Amazon EC2 instances based on user-defined criteria, health status checks, and schedules.
 You can use a Cloud Watch alarm with Amazon EC2 Auto Scaling to resize EC2 instances based on demand.
 For more data, see Dynamic Scaling in the Amazon EC2 Auto Scaling User Guide.

 Amazon Web Services (AWS) Identity and Access Management (IAM) is a Web service that helps you securely control access to AWS resources for your users. customer can use your AWS (authentication) resources and what resources they can use in which ways (authorization).
 For more data, see Authentication and access control for Amazon Cloud Watch.